wcaexqdz/text_predictor/README.md

 ### About text predictor

-Text predictor is an app that takes a string of text as input and predicts the next word as output.
-The prediction model used by the app was trained on data from blogs, the news, and Twitter.
+Text predictor is an app that implements AutoComplete.
+It takes a string of text as input and predicts the next word as output.
+The prediction model used by the app uses ngram data gathered from blogs, the news, and Twitter.
 The app is available here:

 https://wcaexqdz.shinyapps.io/textPredictor/